choonkeat/runtimeerror.js/README.md

 PROVIDER=github
 ```

-This allows for multiple `repo/secret/provider` to share the same instance of `runtimeerror.js` deployed
+This allows for multiple `repo/secret/provider` accounts to share the same instance of `runtimeerror.js` deployed

 ## Mechanisms